 As a lover of obscure and vintage films, it was only a matter of time that I came across Shakedown, a film I’d throw into the bucket of late 80s / early 90s action movies.
 One of the main stars of Shakedown is Peter Weller, known famously for his role in Robocop and the subsequent sequels.
 Although Weller’s claim to fame is Robocop, I also enjoyed him in Firstborn, which has parallels to a more well known, and I must confess creepier thriller: The Stepfather.

 Before diving in, I must share a final thought on Weller as the coincidence is too striking.
 Recently I took a vacation to Egypt and in preparation, decided to brush up on my ancient history.
 YouTube being my defacto guide, I searched for documentaries on the subject, which I normally listen to rather than watch with the phone display off (a feature available to Google Play Music subscribers).
-This is also how I usually fall asleep, so as I was about to drift off, I was jolted awake by the familiar sounding baritone of Alex Murphy, except he wasn’t battling Red from that 70s Show, rather rambling away about Ramses II and the pyramids of Giza!
+This is also how I usually fall asleep, or in some cases nap, so as I was about to drift off, I was jolted awake by the familiar sounding baritone of Alex Murphy, except he wasn’t battling Red from that 70s Show, rather rambling away about Ramses II and the pyramids of Giza!
 With Robocop being one of my all time favorite 80s movies, it’s evident that despite my best efforts, I’ll continue to cross paths with Mr. Weller throughout my life.

 The Search Begins!

 Getting down to business here, the subject of this post came about as I was watching Shakedown, which as far as 80s action movies go, wasn’t all so bad; a film I’d watch on a lazy Saturday afternoon.
 Midway into the movie, my spidey senses were tingling to such a degree that I felt compelled to share my reaction with the rest of the world.
 Huzzah!